airyhq/airy/docs/docs/getting-started/installation/minikube.md

 ## Creating a cluster

-First download and install minikube from their [release page](https://github.com/kubernetes/minikube/releases) and the [Airy CLI](cli/installation.md).
-Now you can run this command:
+First download and install minikube from their [release page](https://github.com/kubernetes/minikube/releases) and the [Airy CLI](cli/introduction.md).
+Now you can run this command, which will create a new minikube cluster on your system and install Airy core on it:

 ```bash
 airy create --provider=minikube my-airy